kimgoetzke/nixos-config/README.md

-# My NixOS configuration files
+# My NixOS configuration

-My minimalist NixOS configuration files, managed with Flakes and home-manager.
-I do _not_ recommend using this as a base for your own configuration as it has been exclusively configured for my own needs, but feel free to take inspiration from it.
+My minimalist NixOS configuration files, managed with Flakes and Home Manager.
+I do _not_ recommend using this as a base for your own configuration as it has been exclusively configured for my own needs, but if you're a noob like me, you may take inspiration from it.

 > [!NOTE]
 > This is a single user, multi system configuration.
 Only Wayland with Hyprland (see screenshots below) and Gnome have
 > been configured and can be toggled between.

+...but what is NixOS?
+It's a Linux distribution that allows for declarative and reproducible system configuration.
+See [https://nixos.org/](https://nixos.org) for more information.

 ## Screenshots